The role of grain dynamics in determining the onset of sediment transport: Discussion

 \section{Discussion}

 In this manuscript, we introduced a physical mechanism for how ${\rm Re}_*$-dependent grain dynamics can affect the critical applied fluid stress $\Theta_c$ required to sustain permanent grain motion.
 Using numerical simulations, we showed that the minimum dimensionless shear force to maintain grain motion can be described by a function $\Theta_c({\rm Re}_*)$ that consists of two distinct regimes.
 At ${\rm Re}_*<1$, grain dynamics are viscous dominated, and grains are not significantly accelerated between interactions with the bed.
 This means that grains are unlikely to bounce over a stable surface configuration or disrupt existing pockets during interactions with surface grains.
 In this regime, more geometrical configurations are available to grains as they search for stability, and grains find a state that is stable to a maximum Shields number of $\Theta_c^l \approx 0.28$.
 At ${\rm Re}_*>10$, grains are accelerated significantly between interactions with the bed.
 Based on the physical reasoning given in Section~\ref{sec:dimensional-analysis}, this makes some geometrical configurations inaccessible to the grains.
-This picture is confirmed by our numerical results, where grains that are sheared by the exact same fluid flow at ${\rm Re}_*>10$ are unable to find these configurations that are stable in the region $\Theta_c^h < \Theta < \Theta_c^l$, where $\Theta_c^h \approx 0.11$.
-In addition, if we approximate lift forces from~\citet{wiberg1987}, our results are quantitatively consistent with the Shields curve over the full range of ${\rm Re}_*$.
+This picture is confirmed by our numerical results, where grains that are sheared by the exact same fluid flow at ${\rm Re}_*>10$ are unable to find the configurations that are stable in the region $\Theta_c^h < \Theta < \Theta_c^l$, where $\Theta_c^h \approx 0.11$.

 These results suggest that the most common physical picture of the onset of sediment transport, namely the conditions at which static equilibrium is violated for surface grains, should be updated to include grain reorganization dynamics.
 The divergence of the transition times $t_s$ and $t_m$ at $\Theta=\Theta_c$ suggest the existence of a dynamical instability.
 Theories that account for when mobile grains can stop may be more successful than simply focusing on when static grains can first move.
 The roughness and geometry of the granular bed must play a role, but its role should be expanded from a focus on pocket angles of surface grains to a broader picture that describes the dynamics of grains as they traverse a rough, granular bed.
 In our theoretical analysis, we include this effect by assuming that grains will collide with the bed after moving roughly one grain diameter.
 This picture is supported by the data shown in Fig.~\ref{fig:z-vs-v-a-phi}.